rodsenra/mythical-poc/README.md

 Add Data
 --------

-Adding data to a semantic database
+Adding data to a schema-instance database
 --

-Bla bla
+In our project, we distinguish adding instances (data) or schema (metadata).

+Given the difference between classes and individuals in database models like relational databases or a triplestore based on OWL, or, in other terms, given that classes are first-class citizens in these models, we have two distinct data insertion points to desambiguate these two aspects.

-Adding schemas (i.e. OWL Classes)
+Adding schemas
 ---

-lallal

-Adding instances (i.e. some individual of a OWL Class)
+Adding instances
 ---

 jisadssjidsa